dsouzajude/rest-demo/README.md

 GET /logins
 ```

-For the purposes of the demo, the server uses an SQLite database.
+For the purposes of the demo, the server uses an SQLite database and does bootstrapping (i.e. create the database and tables) on the initial boot of the service.

 The Server